-Dyson Professor Mark Weinstock and Iliana Taormina ’18 are using game theory to help simplify a complicated aspect of the legal system.
+Dyson Professor Mark Weinstock and business economics student Iliana Taormina ’18 are using game theory to help simplify a complicated aspect of the legal system.

 “I’ve always thought about behavior and how to find the best way to handle certain situations, and this class showed me there was a way to take every situation that you go through on a day-to-day basis and find your way to get your best outcome,” says Iliana Taormina ’18.

-Taormina is referring to Professor Mark Weinstock’s year-long, multi-course series Applied Game Theory I and Applied Game Theory II—a unique offering at Pace, that has had a clear impact on students like herself.
+Taormina is talking about Professor Mark Weinstock’s year-long, multi-course series Applied Game Theory I and Applied Game Theory II—a unique offering at Pace, that has had a clear impact on students like herself.

 “We’re one of the only schools in the United States that offers two classes for undergraduates in game theory,” says Weinstock.
 “Normally there’s no class—because it’s too advanced—or there’s only one.”

-Fascinated by the possibilities game theory research offers and invigorated by her outstanding achievement in both courses, Taormina became a teaching assistant for Professor Weinstock’s game theory courses and immersed herself in research with third- and fourth-year students.
-With game theory emerging as an academic centerpiece to her Pace experience, Taormina sought to investigate the topic a bit further—which culminated in a student-faculty research grant from the Office of Student Success.
+It was a natural fit for Taormina, a business economics major, who became a teaching assistant for Weinstock’s game theory courses and had the initiative to begin researching with third- and fourth-year students.
+With game theory emerging as a major part of her academic work at Pace, Taormina wanted to investigate the topic a bit further—which resulted in a student-faculty research grant from the Office for Student Success.